Back to Louisiana

 Local Housing Authority

-An organization in charge of managing and providing housing assistance within a specific area like a city or county.
+An organization in charge of managing housing programs and providing assistance within a specific area like a city or parish.

 Limits and Unknowns